CEMeNT-PSAAP/MCDC/README.md

 ![mcdc_logo v1](https://user-images.githubusercontent.com/26186244/173467190-74d9b09a-ef7d-4f0e-8bdf-4a076de7c43c.svg)

-*Please Note that this project is in the early stages of devlopment (not even an alpha)* That being said enjoy!
+*Please Note that this project is in the early stages of devlopment (not even an alpha).* That being said enjoy!

 MC/DC is a performant, scalable, and machine-portable Python-based Monte Carlo neutron transport software currently developed in the Center for Exascale Monte